-The Master's degree in Mechanical Engineering - Production and Management curriculum of Niccolò Cusano University aims to provide students with new knowledge and real skills in the field of mechanical design and industrial systems.
+The Master's degree in Mechanical Engineering - Production Management curriculum of Niccolò Cusano University aims to provide students with new knowledge and real skills in the field of mechanical design and industrial systems.
 The Mechanical Engineering course is available online and, through additional services, on campus.

 The Master's degree prepares a professional figure able to design, research, plan, develop and manage complex systems and services.
 The high professional graduate will be able to work in the industrial sector, manage complex systems or work in Research and Development departments.

 In general, the Master allows the student to acquire:

 - fundamental knowledge of advanced mechanical design;